KDE/digikam-doc/setup_application/database_settings.rst

     **Faces**      :file:`recognition.db`
     ============== =============================

-To make your application run fast and smoothly, it is recommended to check and optimize your databases once in awhile.
-This could be achieved with the menu option :menuselection:`Tools --> Maintenance...` and the stage **Perform Database Cleaning**.
-See this
+To keep your application running fast and smooth, you should periodically check and optimize your databases: select :menuselection:`Tools --> Maintenance...` and then **Perform Database Cleaning**.
+See the
+:ref:`Database Cleaning <maintenance_database>` section of the Maintenance Tools chapter for details.

-:ref:`Maintenance tool section <maintenance_database>` for details.
-A recommended tool is `SQLite Browser <https://sqlitebrowser.org/>`_, a high quality and easy to use visual tool for managing database objects.
-For Ubuntu and its derivatives, it could be retrieved using `sudo apt install sqlitebrowser`.
-Now you can switch to the directory where databases are stored and visualize the database contents.
+The `SQLite Browser <https://sqlitebrowser.org/>`_, is a high quality and easy to use visual tool for managing database objects, that we highly recommend.
+For Ubuntu and its derivatives, it can be installed using `sudo apt install sqlitebrowser`.
+Then you can switch to the directory where the digiKam databases are stored in order to visualize the database contents.

 .. note::

-    Take care to use a place hosted by fast hardware (such as SSD or NVMe) with enough free space especially for thumbnails database.
+    For best performance, store the digiKam databases on the fastest hardware (such as SSD or NVMe) with plenty of free space.
+This is especially important for the thumbnails database.
 A remote file system such as NFS cannot be used here.
-For performance and technical reasons relevant of SQLite, you cannot use a media from the network.
+For performance and technical reasons, SQLite cannot use media from the network.

-SQLite database files could be found in your *collection* folder, which you have added to digiKam.
-(By default, if you add your “Pictures” collection, the database files will be present in :file:`~/Pictures` folder).
+The SQLite database files can be found in the *collection* folder that you added to digiKam.
+(By default, if you add your “Pictures” collection, the database files will be present in the :file:`~/Pictures` folder).

 .. figure:: images/setup_database_sqlite.webp
     :alt: